thoriqadillah/moodle-qtype_essaysimilarity/README.md

 ## Notes
 - This plugin does not intent to replace teacher evaluation for grading student response.
 Instead, what this plugin intent is to help easen teacher's evaluation process.
 For example, if multiple responses has similarity 0.80, 0.88, 0.78, 0.30, and 0.25, maybe you should only manually re-evaluate the student's response with the score 0.30 and 0.25, and only quick skim the rest for final grading
 - In general, this plugin supports every language, but this plugin will be more accurate if it has the implementation of specific language for pre-processing.
-You can select `none` if your language is not detected in question language option
+You can select `none` if your language is not detected in question language.
+Note that if you choose `none` the result will not be optimal.
+So, if you want to add your language to the option, you need to implement some things in this plugin.
+Most of them you can find on the internet

 ## Add Your Language
 Pre-processing is pretty important to improve the accuracy of the similarity checker.
 Pre-processing will clean the documents such as removing stopwords, stem the words and weight the value of each word so the documents we are comparing is in the same class.
 If you select `none`, it will only do the weighting for each word.
 If you want to add your language, you need to do the following: